-- 7.1 Every Labuan takaful operator must appoint an Appointed Actuary where the responsibility of appointing the Appointed Actuary lies with the board of directors (Board).
-In carrying out this responsibility, the Board must ensure that the appointment of the Appointed Actuary is in accordance with the requirements set out in the Guidelines. - 7.2 A Labuan takaful operator must ensure that a person being considered as a candidate for the Appointed Actuary fulfils the following: - (i) The candidate is a Fellow of either: - (a) the Institute and Faculty of Actuaries of the United Kingdom; - (b) the Institute of Actuaries of Australia; - (c) the Canadian Institute of Actuaries; - (d) the Society of Actuaries of the United States of America; - (e) the Casualty Actuarial Society of the United States of America; - (f) the Society of Actuaries in Ireland; - (g) the China Association of Actuaries; or - (h) such other associations as may be approved by Labuan FSA. - (ii) The candidate possesses at least three (3) years of relevant post qualification practical experience as a Fellow of one of the respective professional bodies highlighted in paragraph 7.2(i); - (iii) The candidate meets the relevant continued professional development requirements; and
+- 7.1 Every Labuan takaful operator must appoint an Appointed Actuary where the responsibility of appointing the Appointed Actuary lies with the board of directors (Board)1.
+In carrying out this responsibility, the Board must ensure that the appointment of the Appointed Actuary is in accordance with the requirements set out in this Guidelines. - 7.2 A Labuan takaful operator must ensure that a person being considered as a candidate for the Appointed Actuary fulfils the following: - (i) The candidate is a Fellow of either: - (a) the Institute and Faculty of Actuaries of the United Kingdom; - (b) the Institute of Actuaries of Australia; - (c) the Canadian Institute of Actuaries: - (d) the Society of Actuaries of the United States of America; - (e) the Casualty Actuarial Society of the United States of America; - (f) the Societies of Actuaries in Ireland; - (g) the China Association of Actuaries2; or - (h) holds any other qualifications as may be approved by Labuan FSA.